Workers' Party of Korea: Great Leader

-Kim dynasty
+Kim family

-The Kim dynasty began with Kim Il-sung, the first leader of the WPK and North Korea.
-The official ideology is that the North Korean system functions "well" because it was established by Kim Il-sung, whose successors follow his bloodline.
-Every child is educated in "the revolutionary history of the Great Leader" and "the revolutionary history of the Dear Leader" (Kim Jong-il).
-Kim Il-sung's first choice as successor was Kim Yong-ju, his brother, but he later decided to appoint his son Kim Jong-il instead; this decision was formalized at the 6th Congress.
-Kim Jong-il appointed his youngest son, Kim Jong-un, as his successor at the 3rd WPK Conference in 2010, and his son succeeded him in early 2011.
+The Kim family began with Kim Il Sung, the first leader of the WPK and North Korea.
+The official ideology is that the North Korean system functions "well" because it was established by Kim Il Sung, whose successors follow his bloodline.
+Every child is educated in "the revolutionary history of the Great Leader" and "the revolutionary history of the Dear Leader" (Kim Jong Il).
+Kim Il Sung's first choice as successor was Kim Yong-ju, his brother, but he later decided to appoint his son Kim Jong Il instead; this decision was formalized at the 6th Congress.
+Kim Jong Il appointed his youngest son, Kim Jong Un, as his successor at the 3rd WPK Conference in 2010, and his son succeeded him in early 2011.
 Because of the familial succession and the appointment of family members to high office, the Kim family has been called a dynasty and a royal family.
-Suh Dae-sook, the author of Kim Il Sung: The North Korean Leader, notes that "What he [Kim Il-sung] has built in the North, however, resembles more a political system to accommodate his personal rule than a communist or socialist state in Korea.
-It is not the political system he built that will survive him; it is his son [Kim Jong-il], whom he has designated heir, who will succeed his reign."
+Dae-Sook Suh, the author of Kim Il Sung: The North Korean Leader, notes that "What he [Kim Il Sung] has built in the North, however, resembles more a political system to accommodate his personal rule than a communist or socialist state in Korea.
+It is not the political system he built that will survive him; it is his son [Kim Jong Il], whom he has designated heir, who will succeed his reign."
 The ruling Kim family has been described as the head of a de facto absolute monarchy or "hereditary dictatorship".

 Monolithic Ideological System

-Ten Principles for the Establishment of a Monolithic Ideological System are a set of ten principles and 65 clauses which establish standards for governance and guide the behaviours of the people of North Korea.
+The Ten Principles for the Establishment of a Monolithic Ideological System are a set of ten principles and 65 clauses which establish standards for governance and guide the behaviours of the people of North Korea.
 The Ten Principles have come to supersede the national constitution or edicts by the Workers' Party, and in practice serve as the supreme law of the country.